Poker Charts

 Big Blind | BB |

-Some players are so enamored with certain crafted hands that they have given them a name.
+Some players are so enamoured with certain crafted hands that they have given them a name.
 Here's a quick rundown.

 Made Hand | Nickname |